syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 ## Adding Timestamps to a PDF Document Using External Signing

-We have implemented a solution that generates a timestamp response from a timestamp server URI using the BouncyCastle library.
+This project demonstrates how to add timestamps to a PDF document using an external signing process.
+It involves signing a document externally and embedding a timestamp from a trusted timestamp server.
+The process uses the BouncyCastle library to generate the timestamp request and handle responses in accordance with the RFC 3161 standard.

 This example demonstrates how to effectively add timestamps to a PDF document during the external signing process.